Optimal control of Volterra integral diffusions and application to contract theory: The infinite dimensional problem

-\begin{proof} As pointed in \Cref{rem:advantages}, when the initial condition of the lifted process $\bX^\a$ is $\bp(x)$, and when uniqueness holds for \Cref{VolterraSDE}, the diagonal process pf $\bX^\a$ and the original Volterra-type dynamics $X^\a$ are equal $\dbP$--a.s.
-By definition of $F$ and $G$, and since we optimise on the same set $\cA$ of open-loop controls, the two value functions are the equal. \end{proof}
+\begin{proof} By \Cref{prop:lifting-equivalence}, when the initial condition of the lifted process is $\bp(x)$ and the coefficients are of the classical form, the diagonal process of $\bX^\a$ coincides with the original Volterra dynamics $X^\a$, $\dbP$--a.s.
+Since $F(t,\bx,a)=f(t,\bx^t,a)$ and $G(\bx)=g(\bx^T)$, and since both problems optimise over the same set of open-loop controls, the two value functions are equal. \end{proof}

 \begin{remark}[Choice of the set of controls]{ The choice of the set of controls is crucial for the above proposition.
 Indeed, if we choose to consider closed-loop controls for either \eqref{control-pb} or \eqref{liftedcontrolpb}, then we might have $\cV_0(\bp(x)) \neq V_0(x)$, as the filtration generated by $X$, the filtration generated by $\bX$ and $\dbF^W$ are different in general.
 However, if we consider the infinite dimensional control problem \eqref{liftedcontrolpb} as an object on its own---for example motivated by the study of moral hazard questions for time-inconsistent agents, see {\rm\cite{hernandez2024time}}---then we may either consider closed-loop or open-loop controls: both cases can be encapsulated in our dynamic programming approach.} \end{remark}